Las Vegas Lights FC: Club culture

 The Lights have used unusual promotions and gimmicks to attract fans, including a DJ in the supporters' section and two llama mascots, Dolly and Dotty.
 The llamas were provided by sponsors Zappos and appear during tailgate parties and pre-game festivities, including the team photos; during one incident, a llama defecated on the field with only two minutes left before kickoff.
-The team's mascot was "Cash the Soccer Rocker", a dancing caricature of Johnny Cash and Elvis Presley, who rides a Harley Davidson motorcycle around the stadium.
-Cash was retired after the 2023 season.
+The team's original mascot was "Cash the Soccer Rocker", a dancing caricature of Johnny Cash and Elvis Presley, who rides a Harley Davidson motorcycle around the stadium.
+Cash was retired and replaced with a pink llama mascot named Viva after the 2023 season.
 The team's players are rewarded with casino chips for regular season home wins with three or more goals, out of a pot of $30,000 supplied by the Plaza Hotel & Casino for the team.
 Owner Brett Lashbrook stated that he wanted his team to be "a fast, fun soccer party" and encouraged the use of flags and smoke bombs by supporters.
 The team regularly hosts "cash drop" stunts, in which helicopters or other means are used to drop money onto the field for fans to grab.
 One instance with a helicopter in September 2019 was investigated by the Federal Aviation Administration for improper altitude control.

 Before home matches, the Lights award a "pink scarf" to Las Vegas residents for their contributions to the community at large.
 The inaugural honoree of the pink scarf was mayor Carolyn Goodman.
 The team had a rivalry with Reno 1868 FC, the other USL team in the state of Nevada, called the Silver State Cup.
 The rivalry was named in an online poll by fans of both teams ahead of their first match in March 2018.
 Reno ceased operations after the 2020 season due to financial issues caused by the COVID-19 pandemic.
 The Lights' supporters' group is "BLVD Locals", which organizes a march to the match.